AIMOverse/amico/README.md

 # Amico AI Agent Framework

-Amico is the next generation Autonomous AI Agent Framework tailored for embedded AI devices and multi-agent systems.
+Amico is a next-generation Autonomous AI Agent Framework designed for embedded AI devices and multi-agent systems.

 ## Getting Started

-**This is only the prototype version of Amico.** The Amico runtime is currently a command-line chatbot for testing our SDK.
-The integration of the Engine Layer is still in progress, but refactorings and integrations of the Agent Layer and Interaction Layer are already in progress.
+**Note: This is a prototype version of Amico.** Currently, the Amico runtime functions as a command-line chatbot for testing the SDK.
+The Engine Layer integration is still in progress, while the Agent Layer and Interaction Layer are undergoing refactoring and integration.

 ### Clone the Repository